PierreQuentel/bihan/README.md

 Instance attributes
 ===================

-A method mapped to a url take a single argument, `self`.
+A method that serves a request takes a single argument, `self`.
 It has two main
 attributes:

 - `request` : holds the information sent by the user agent